Skip to content

 actsystemdiagrams-002

-In my experience, Activity Theory has proved to be easy to learn and an effective way to map the field.
-The following slides and audio recording introduces the framework with practical examples of how to organize the evidence collected in the field.
+The following slides and audio introduce the framework with practical examples of how to organize the evidence collected in the field.
 This material is part of the entrepreneurship program I developed at PUCPR.

 References